-Radon is an important topic for both home buyers and sellers to understand.
+Radon in Colorado is an important topic for both home buyers and sellers to understand.
 While there are differing opinions as to the effects of radon, in a real estate transaction the only opinion that really matters is that of the potential home buyer.

-Testing for Radon is so important that the EPA actually recommends testing for all homes.
+Testing for radon is so important that the EPA actually recommends testing for all homes.
 As a buyer, you certainly want to test before closing on a home.
 Even if radon isn’t important to you, it might be to a future homebuyer, it’s better to know where you stand when it comes to radon.

-Although Radon is listed in the Colorado Seller’s Property Disclosure form as a hazard that must be disclosed if it is known to exist or ever have existed.
+Although radon is listed in the Colorado Seller’s Property Disclosure form as a hazard that must be disclosed if it is known to exist or ever have existed.
 If the home has never been tested or if the current owner isn’t aware of any prior testing, they most likely won’t disclose.
 This leaves it up to the buyer to discover if radon exists in the property.

 The home inspection is the ideal time to get this testing done.
 Even if the home has an existing radon mitigation system in place, testing is an affordable insurance policy.

 The home buyer will most likely do a general inspection with a certified home inspector.
 This inspector should be able to perform a radon test at the same time as your home inspection.
-If they are not set up to do a Radon test, they will be able to recommend the appropriate vendor that can.
+If they are not set up to do a test, they will be able to recommend the appropriate vendor that can.

 What is Radon?